BlogCategoriesCompareAbout

 3. Install dependencies: pip install -r requirements.txt

-4. Download models to the appropriate directories
+4. Download models to the checkpoints directory

 5. Launch ComfyUI: python main.py